 Niki of Samothrace island, Greece

-Today Athens taxi tours will guide us in the island of Samothrace, situated in the North Aegean, some 34 km. southwest of the Thracian city of Alexandroupolis.
-It is the second highest island in the Aegean; Mount Fengari rises to 1611m.
+Today Athens taxi tours will guide us on the island of Samothrace, situated in the North Aegean, some 34 km. southwest of the Thracian city of Alexandroupolis.
+It is the second-highest island in the Aegean; Mount Fengari rises to 1611m.
 Access to the island is by boat only.
 The island is small, some 176 square km., but it contains one of the ancient world’s great mystery sites, the Sanctuary of the Great Gods, including the Great Mother of Axeiros and the Cabeiroi.
-Samothrace is not on the main tourist route, but the natural beauty of the island, rivers, forests and mountains, astounds those who come here.
+Samothrace is not on the main tourist route, but the natural beauty of the island, rivers, forests, and mountains, astounds those who come here.
 Samothrace is rich in flora and fauna and ideal for nature lovers.
-We will visit some of the unique pictures areas of the island like the circular waterfalls and have free time for swimming.
+We will visit some of the areas of the unique picture of the island like the circular waterfalls and have free time for swimming.
 Sanctuary of the Great Gods: this spacious location is situated between the mountains and the sea, is one of the most fascinating in the whole of Greece.
 The Great Gods predate the Gods of Olympus.
 The most important find from the sanctuary is the famous Winged Victory of Samothrace, now in the Louvre museum in Paris.
 The sanctuary has many ruins from its heyday.
 There is a museum on the site, which displays artifacts from the site.
 In the afternoon we will take the ferry back to Alexandroupolis and we will end our Athens taxi in Orestiada.
 Overnight in Orestiada.

 Day 8: Orestiada – Didimotichon –Turkey Andrianoupoli